Please note: This page refers to the original edition of Mr. Putin, published in 2013. For the new and expanded edition, click here.

 Who is Vladimir Putin?
-Observers have described him as a "man from nowhere"—someone without a face, substance, or soul.
-In Mr. Putin, Russia experts Fiona Hill and Clifford Gaddy argue that Putin is in fact a man of many and complex identities.
+In Mr. Putin, Russia experts Fiona Hill and Clifford Gaddy argue that Russia's President, Vladimir Putin, is in fact a man of many and complex identities.
 Drawing on a range of sources, including their own personal encounters, they describe six that are most essential: the Statist, the History Man, the Survivalist, the Outsider, the Free Marketeer, and the Case Officer.
 Understanding Putin’s multiple dimensions is crucial for policymakers trying to decide how best to deal with Russia.

 Hill and Gaddy trace the identities back to formative experiences in Putin’s past, including his early life in Soviet Leningrad, his KGB training and responsibilities, his years as deputy mayor in the crime and corruptionridden city of St. Petersburg, his first role in Moscow as the “operative” brought in from the outside by liberal reformers in the Kremlin to help control Russia’s oligarchs, and his time at the helm of a resurgent Russian state.
 The authors then examine the nature of the political system Putin has built, explaining it as a logical result of these six identities.